TrevorSLong/Windows-Tools/Registry-Hardening/README.md

 ## Windows10RegistryHardening.ps1
 Windows10RegistryHardening.ps1 takes care of many of the registry and services changes to help the security of Windows 10 systems.
-A full list of what is changed is below the instructions on how to run the script.
-Contact trevor.long@woodward.com with issues.
+A full list of what is changed is below the instructions on how to run the script. **Important:** this script may break your Windows installation.
+Please have a backup and a restore point made before running the tool.

 #### Running the script:
 * Search for "Create a restore point"